Did Neanderthals self-medicate long before pills?

 Story highlights

-- Neanderthals from Spain ate veggies
+- A pair of Neanderthals found at cave site in Spain ate veggies

-- Their counterparts in Belgium mostly ate meat
+- Their counterparts in what's now Belgium mostly ate meat

 (CNN)Turns out, Neanderthals were just like us.
 When in pain, they self-medicated.

-A new study that focused on the hardened dental plaque of four Neanderthals -- two in Spain and two in Belgium -- indicates they may have turned to plants to relieve pain.
+A new study that focused on the hardened dental plaque of four Neanderthals -- two found at a site in Spain and two from Belgium -- indicates they may have turned to plants to relieve pain.

-One young Neanderthal in Spain appeared to treat a dental abscess with medicinal plants, highlighting an ability to self-medicate long before pills came into existence, according to the study.
+One young Neanderthal in Spain appeared to treat a dental abscess with medicinal plants, highlighting an ability to seek pain relief long before pills came into existence, according to the study.

-The study published in the journal Nature on Thursday had several surprises.
+The study published Thursday in the journal Nature had several surprises.

-For starters, the Neanderthals from Spain had completely different diets from their Belgium counterparts.
+For starters, the Neanderthals from Spain had completely different diets from their counterparts found in Belgium.

-Neanderthals, regarded as simpletons who survived with the bare minimum, chowed on different foods that were determined by the region they lived in, according to the study.
+They chowed on various foods, including mushrooms, pine nuts and sheep meat, depending on the region they lived in.

 Just veggies in Spain